vaishnaviinit/sign_language/README.md

-# SignBridge – Real-Time Sign Language Translation Platform
+# SignSync– Real-Time Sign Language Translation Platform

 ## Overview

-SignBridge is an AI-powered accessibility platform that enables real-time communication between hearing-impaired individuals and the general public.
+SignSync is an AI-powered accessibility platform that enables real-time communication between hearing-impaired individuals and the general public.
 Using Computer Vision, Machine Learning, and Web Technologies, the system detects sign language gestures through a webcam, translates them into text, and optionally converts the translated text into speech.

-The goal of SignBridge is to reduce communication barriers and create a more inclusive environment by providing an intuitive and accessible sign language translation system.
+The goal of SignSync is to reduce communication barriers and create a more inclusive environment by providing an intuitive and accessible sign language translation system.

 ---